andresarmento/modbus-arduino/README.md

 After researching several other Modbus libraries I realized strengths and weaknesses in all of them.
 I also thought it would be cool have a base library for Modbus and derive it for each type of physical layer used.

-I appreciate the work of all the authors of the other libraries, of which I used several ideas to compose the Modbus-arduino.
+I appreciate the work of all the authors of the other libraries, of which I used several ideas to compose the modbus-arduino.
 At the end of this document is a list of libraries and their authors.

 Features